solenyk/world-of-toys/README.md

 1. Clone the repository to your local machine
 2. Import the project into your IDE
+3. Update the application.yml file with your data and settings.
-3. Set up a MySQL database and update the application.yml file with your database details
+4. Set up a MySQL database and update the application.yml file with your database details
-4. Run the application using the command `mvn spring-boot:run` or by running the main method in the `WorldOfToysApplication` class
+5. Run the application using the command `mvn spring-boot:run` or by running the main method in the `WorldOfToysApplication` class
-5. Use a tool such as Postman or Swagger to make requests to the API endpoints.
+6. Use a tool such as Postman or Swagger to make requests to the API endpoints.
+7. In order to locally test POST /api/v1/payment/webhook API endpoint you can use [Stripe CLI](https://stripe.com/docs/payments/checkout/fulfill-orders#install-stripe-cli).

+> **_NOTE:_** The application is independent of a specific relational database, so if you want to use a different database, you only need to remove the MySQL dependency in the pom.xml file and add the dependency for your database.

 ## Contributing